zeitspace/ux-writing-session/README.md

 * make the writing *conversational*
 * make the writing *clear*

-A [description of the iterative rewriting activity](https://www.zeitspace.com/iterative-rewriting) is available on the Zeitspace web site.
+A [description of the iterative rewriting activity](https://github.com/zeitspace/ux-writing-session/blob/master/Activity%20Guides/Interactive%20Rewriting/Iterative%20rewriting%20activity.htm) is available to help you work through this exercise outside of the session.

 #### Wrap-up